BattleDemon/Battleships/README.md

 ### Prototype 3: Reinforce and Patrol
 #### Code at March 30th
-To view all code at this point please see "PUT LINK TO PROTOTYPE 3"
+To view all code at this point please see https://github.com/BattleDemon/Battleships/blob/main/Prototypes/Prototype3.rs

 Getting Click input on your own board
 ```rs